Lundy and Penn State host Wisconsin

 Wisconsin Badgers (13-9, 5-7 Big Ten) at Penn State Nittany Lions (14-9, 5-7 Big Ten)

+The Nittany Lions have gone 11-2 at home.
+Penn State ranks fifth in the Big Ten with 14.7 assists per game led by Jalen Pickett averaging 7.0.

-The Badgers have gone 5-7 against Big Ten opponents.
-Wisconsin is fifth in the Big Ten giving up 62.7 points while holding opponents to 43.9% shooting.
+The Badgers are 5-7 in Big Ten play.
+Wisconsin averages 64.5 points and has outscored opponents by 1.8 points per game.

-TOP PERFORMERS: Andrew Funk is shooting 40.8% from beyond the arc with 3.1 made 3-pointers per game for the Nittany Lions, while averaging 12.8 points.
-Jalen Pickett is averaging 17.7 points, 8.1 rebounds and 6.7 assists over the past 10 games for Penn State.
+TOP PERFORMERS: Pickett is averaging 17.3 points, 7.8 rebounds and seven assists for the Nittany Lions.
+Lundy is averaging 14.8 points over the last 10 games for Penn State.

-Chucky Hepburn is averaging 12.6 points, 3.2 assists and 1.7 steals for the Badgers.
-Steven Crowl is averaging 12.2 points over the last 10 games for Wisconsin.
+Steven Crowl is averaging 12 points and 6.9 rebounds for the Badgers.
+Connor Essegian is averaging 2.3 made 3-pointers over the last 10 games for Wisconsin.

 LAST 10 GAMES: Nittany Lions: 4-6, averaging 68.7 points, 27.6 rebounds, 13.2 assists, 4.5 steals and 2.0 blocks per game while shooting 46.1% from the field.
 Their opponents have averaged 70.6 points per game.